domino-team/docs/pi/serial.md

 ![USB-UART](serial/putty.jpg)

-The press `Enter` you will enter OpenWrt.
+Then press `Enter` you will enter OpenWrt.

 ![USB-UART](serial/putty1.jpg)